Every professional displayed on Counselling Directory has been independently

 - the truth about people is more than the sum of all the parts

 I place particular importance and value on the relationship that develops between myself and the client.
 I believe that we all exist in relationship with the world around us, and so when we are trying to make changes, or solve problems, or make sense of our experiences, we also do that in relationship.
-Therapy is very different to most other relationships you may have – that’s part of it’s value, but it is still a relationship.
+Therapy is very different from most other relationships you may have – that’s part of its value, but it is still a relationship.

 Training, qualifications & experience

-I have a wide range of experience of working with people who are in need of support, or experiencing difficulty.
+I have a wide range of experience of working with people who are in need of support or experiencing difficulty.
 I have previously worked in mental health, supported housing, and alternative education.
 In 2007 I started my journey to being a therapist, completing a Counselling Concepts course.

 Accredited register membership

 Accredited Register Scheme